(Photo Credit: Credit: Mark Newman / Getty Images)

 Wild Animals That Will Attack Your Dog

-Part of having a dog is getting out in nature.
-Especially for owners of large or energetic breeds, getting outdoors is hardly avoidable.
-A walk in the woods is often a beneficial thing for both dogs and their owners.
+A walk in the woods is often beneficial for both dogs and their owners.
 But it’s important to practice safety when taking your dog outside, even in suburban environments where you might not expect encounters with wild animals.
 Wildlife attacks on pets aren’t usually a day-to-day occurrence, but some situations can turn deadly for pets and their owners.
+You can help keep your pet safe by learning about what animals attack dogs.

 The good news?
 Most attacks are preventable, and there are steps you can take to ensure your and your pets’ safety when coexisting alongside wild animals.
 With that in mind, there are six primary wild animal suspects you should avoid when keeping your dog safe outside.